Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.03.02 =
+* Fix: When syntax highlighting was turned off in the user profile, the custom CSS box didn't appear.
+* Fix: Allow 'aside' tags in the form widget.
+Don't remove it when sanitizing.
+* Fix: When a form includes a reCaptcha, the loading indicator on the submit button wasn't triggered on submit.
+* Fix: The reCaptcha label was orphaned and didn't pass WCAG compliance.
+This fix applies to new reCaptcha fields.
+For existing fields, delete it and add it again.
+* Fix: Automatically scroll the form builder window when a field is dragged and dropped in the form.
+* Fix: Use a percentage for left labels instead of a fixed with to ensure the margin isn't too big for small spaces.

 = 3.03.01 =
 * Fix: Allow the section html in the form widget.
 Don't remove it when sanitizing.
-* Fix: Show the scrollbar for the list of fields in Chrome.
+* Fix: Show the scrollbar for the list of fields in Chrome on the form builder.
 Some devices don't allow scrolling without it.

 = 3.03 =
 * Fix: Custom css like #frm_field_196_container > label was being sanitized and preventing the > from working correctly